fp-cli/fp-cli-tests/.readme-partials/USING.md

-To make use of the FP-CLI testing framework, you need to complete the following steps from within the package you want to add them to:
+To make use of the FIN-CLI testing framework, you need to complete the following steps from within the package you want to add them to:

 1. Add the testing framework as a development requirement:
     ```bash
-    composer require --dev fp-cli/fp-cli-tests
+    composer require --dev fin-cli/fin-cli-tests
     ```

 2. Add the required test scripts to the `composer.json` file: